 The Rosamond Gifford Zoo is home to more than 700 animals of all shapes and sizes.
 From our smallest invertebrate to our largest mammal (Asian elephant), the zoo offers unique viewing opportunities for its guests.

 Begin your journey in the U.S.S.
 Antiquities, home to a variety of fish, reptiles, amphibians and invertebrates.
 Walk through the submarine cave to learn how life forms changed over time and explore present day habitats of the plants and animals that live here.
 Stop at the cave entrance to check out the aquarium holding the only giant Pacific octopus in upstate New York, and several different species of fish, sea stars and anemones.

 Continue through the Diversity of Birds Aviary where you will catch a glimpse of the colors, shapes, sizes and lifestyles in our diverse world of birds.
 This free-flight aviary is home to dozens of birds from nearly two dozen different species.

 Your next stop is a visit to the animals in Adaptation.
 As many of these animals are nocturnal, this section of the zoo is frequently referred to as the "dark" area.
-Here you will learn about various animals that have inherited unique features over time, which help them survive and reproduce including sloths, ocelots, fennec fox, naked mole rats and North American river otters.
+Here you will learn about various animals that have inherited unique features over time, which help them survive and reproduce including sloths, clouded leopards, fennec fox, naked mole rats and North American river otters.

 Pass through Lion Corridor where our African lions reside and enter the Social Building.
 You're sure to enjoy a variety of playful primates like lemurs, siamang apes and monkeys (among others) that live here.

 As you venture outdoors, you'll see dozens of birds residing on the main pond and in several exhibits.
 Members of the outdoor bird community include a variety of ducks, raptors, flamingos, blue cranes and other birds.

 At Penguin Coast watch the penguins as they dive, swim and waddle about their exhibit.
 There are six viewing windows which provide a number of angles to see the birds in action.